aquaticus/aquaticus.github.io/doc/meter.rst

 .. warning::

-    SML and DSML standards are not supported.
+    SML, DLMS and M-Bus standards are not supported by the software.

 How to check if the meter is supported?
 ---------------------------------------